Polar bear in fatal Alaska attack was in poor health

-ANCHORAGE, Alaska (AP) — A polar bear that killed a young mother and her baby last month in western Alaska was likely an older animal in poor physical condition, but tests came back negative for pathogens that affect the brain and cause aggressive behavior, officials said.
+ANCHORAGE, Alaska (AP) — A polar bear that killed a young mother and her baby last month in western Alaska was likely an older animal in poor physical condition, but tests came back negative for pathogens that affect the brain and cause aggressive behavior, officials said Monday.

 Dr. Kimberlee Beckmen, a state wildlife veterinarian, collected and examined samples from the bear’s head the day after the attack, when weather conditions allowed her and an Alaska State Trooper to fly to the village.

-The results of her analysis, which were released Friday, indicate the bear was an adult male, probably older and in poor physical health.
+The results of her analysis, which were released Monday but initially were dated Feb.
+3, indicates the bear was an adult male, probably older and in poor physical health.
 Officials sent a tooth to a lab to determine the bear’s age, but those results won’t be known for months.

 Standard tests conducted on available tissues for pathogens were negative for rabies, toxoplasmosis, distemper and avian influenza.